northeastern-rc/rc-public-documentation/docs/source/hardware/low_priority_faqs.md

 A job submitted to a private partition by a user **who is** a member of that private partition.
 ::::

 ::::{dropdown} 4.
-How does SLURM handle low priority jobs?
+How does Slurm handle low priority jobs?
 In SLURM, jobs are submitted to partitions.
 SLURM is configured such that jobs submitted to the `lowpriority`partition are considered for execution on private partitions only when the requested job resources are idle.

 In other words, a low priority job will be executed only if the private partition has resources to execute a job submitted to it.
 However, if a member of the private partition submits a job during this time, then the low priority job will be automatically terminated and re-queued (preempted).
 See {reF}`low-priority-preemption`.